hpc/charliecloud/doc-src/ch-tar2dir_desc.rst

 Extract the tarball :code:`TARBALL` into a subdirectory of :code:`DIR`.
-:code:`TARBALL` must contain a Linux filesystem image, e.g. as created by :code:`ch-docker2tar`.
+:code:`TARBALL` must contain a Linux filesystem image, e.g. as created by :code:`ch-docker2tar`, and be compressed with :code:`gzip` or :code:`xz`.
+If :code:`TARBALL` has no extension, try appending :code:`.tar.gz` and :code:`.tar.xz`.

-Inside :code:`DIR`, a subdirectory will be created whose name corresponds to the name of the tarball with the :code:`.tar.gz` suffix removed.
+Inside :code:`DIR`, a subdirectory will be created whose name corresponds to the name of the tarball with :code:`.tar.gz` or other suffix removed.
 If such a directory exists already and appears to be a Charliecloud container image, it is removed and replaced.
 If the existing directory doesn't appear to be a container image, the script aborts with an error.

 Additional arguments: